 John Irving, Professor of Performance Aesthetics at Trinity Laban Conservatoire and Associate Fellow of The Institute of Musical Research, School of Advanced Study, University of London.
 Fortepianist.

 Dr. Lynda Sayce, leading lutenist and theorbo player.

-Dr. Jamie Savan, Senior Lecturer and Associate Director or Research at Birmingham Conservatoire, Birmingham City University.
+Jamie Savan, Professor of Performance Research at Birmingham Conservatoire, Birmingham City University.
 Cornettist with His Majestys Sagbutts and Cornetts.

-Catherine Motuz, historical trombone specialist and doctoral student in musicology at McGill University, Montreal, writing on rhetoric.
+Catherine Motuz, professor of historical trombone at the Schola Cantorum, Basel and doctoral student in musicology at McGill University, Montreal, writing on rhetoric.